 A.J.: Lev, why don't you just do humanity a favor and just shut the hell up?

 Stu, the Cabbie: [asteroids are hitting New York; sees a flying burning taxi in front of him] Oh, we at war!
 Saddam Hussein is bombing us!

-AJ: [as the two shuttles are rounding the Moon pulling Gs] Is this supposed to be like this?
+AJ: Is this supposed to be like this ?

 Little Guy: If I wasn't a Christian, I'd be throwing your fat, pinaple eatin' ass through the window!